 From roasted swan to more familiar recipes such as Victorian curry to chocolate pudding, Avis Crocombe's handwrittern cookery book describes step by step how to make a variety of dishes the Victorian way.

-Our expert on historic cookery has taken these original recipes to make them avaliable to us today.
-Why not try and recreate a taste of Audley End in Victorian times?Learn More
+Our expert on historic cookery has taken these original recipes to make them available for us all to make in our cookbook, 'How to Cook the Victorian Way with Mrs Crocombe'.
+Why not try and recreate a taste of Audley End in Victorian times?Buy Our Cookbook